railslove/cmxl/README.md

 #### A note about encoding and file wirednesses

 You probably will encounter encoding issues (hey, you are building banking applications!).
 We try to handle encoding and format wirednesses as much as possible.
+If no encoding is passed we try to guess the encoding of the data and convert it to UTF8.
-If you have encoding issues you can pass encoding options to the `Cmxl.parse(<string>, <options hash>)` it accepts the same options as [String#encode](http://ruby-doc.org/core-2.1.3/String.html#method-i-encode)
+In the likely case that you encouter encoding issues you can pass encoding options to the `Cmxl.parse(<string>, <options hash>)` it accepts the same options as [String#encode](http://ruby-doc.org/core-2.1.3/String.html#method-i-encode)
 If that fails try to motify the file before you pass it to the parser - and please create an issue.

 ### Custom field parsers

-Because a lot of banks implement the MT940 format slightly different one of the design goals of this library is to be able to customize the field parsers.
+Because a lot of banks implement the MT940 format slightly different one of the design goals of this library is to be able to customize the individual field parsers.
 Every line get parsed with a special parser.
 Here is how to write your own parser:

 ```ruby